kimjoar/ttm4137/Sammendrag.md

 How does Wi-Fi LAN fit into this conventional security architecture?

-1. Option 1: Put Wireless LAN in the Untrusted Zone.
+1. Put Wireless LAN in the Untrusted Zone.
 With the possible exception of national security headquarters, offices do not have perfect screening.
 You may decide, therefore, that Wi-Fi LANs are always operating in an untrusted zone.
 You can get around this by using VPN, but that might slow down communication, demand a high capacity VPN server, and limit the types of operation that can be performed.
-2. Option 2: Make Wi-Fi LAN Trusted.
+2. Make Wi-Fi LAN Trusted.
 Make the Wi-Fi LAN itself fundamentally impenetrable by enemies.
 You can make Wi-Fi LANs as trusted as wired LANs by making it very difficult to decode the wireless signals.

 Hvorfor er Wi-Fi sårbar mot angrep?
 -----------------------------------

 Bruker radiobølger.
 Enhver kan lytte.
 Dette krever en ny måte å tenke, siden det er enormt forskjellig fra før, der mediet i seg selv var lukket i mye større grad.

+Generelt for trådløs kommunikasjon: Ikke-detekterbar passiv og lavrisiko aktive angrep.
+Muliggjør man-in-the-middle-angrep.
+Også mulig med angrep som jamming og elektromagnetisk "bombing".
+Mange klienter benytter en basestasjon/aksesspunkt.
+Mobilitet, roaming.

 Hva er hovedkategoriene for angrep?
 -----------------------------------